alazraq/AutoML/Report/Report.md

 ## I. Introduction: objectives and methodology

-The objective of this project is to put the Machine Learning methods that we've been taught during the Machine Learning 2 course into practice, on a real data set, the "Smart meter is coming" challenge.
+The objective of this project is to put the Machine Learning methods that we have been taught during the Machine Learning 2 course into practice, on a real data set, the "Smart meter is coming" challenge.

 We will start by introducing our exploratory data analysis and what first conclusions we could draw from it.
 Then, we will detail the data pre-processing and feature engineering we've done, and justify their interest.